mccrodp/marketo_rest/README.md

 1. Enable the Marketo REST User module.

-2. Ensure that SOAP API settings are configured in the API Configuration section.
+2. Ensure that REST API settings are configured in the API Configuration section.
-   User integration is dependant on the SOAP API and will leverage it regardless of which tracking method you have selected.
+   User integration is dependant on the REST API and will leverage it regardless of which tracking method you have selected.

 3. In the User Integration section you will find options for activity triggers